 As the payable tax amount on interest rate is zero, the returns remain as expected without any deduction, allowing better capital growth.

-Low Risk
+Less Risk

 Tax free bonds are backed by the issuing entity, which can be the central government, a state government, or a local government body, like a municipal corporation.
 The chances of defaulting are almost nil for the central government.
-Furthermore, state governments and municipal corporations are bound by RBI and SEBI guidelines, making them low-risk borrowers.
+Furthermore, state governments and municipal corporations are bound by RBI and SEBI guidelines, making them less riskier borrowers.

-Assured Interest
+Stable Interest

 The fixed interest rates indicate an interest accumulation at a stable rate and steady payouts on an annual or semi-annually basis.